ryanantonydunn/grid-draw/README.md

 # Grid Draw

-A sinoke web app for drawing with lines on a grid.
+A simple web app for drawing with lines on a grid.

 Uses Vitejs, React, TypeScript and Tailwind